qmk/qmk_firmware/keyboards/gray_studio/hb85/readme.md

 4. Place your keyboard into reset.
 5. Flash the board by typing `bootloadHID -r` followed by the path to your `.hex` file.

+**Please Note:** You will need to use the `EEP_RST` keycode first, followed by unplugging/replugging the board to get RGB underglow effects to work.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).